rbwilkinson/localcms/readme.md

 This is a fork of Sean Ockert's Dine.

-A simple CMS for single page websites.
+A simple Content Management System for single-page-plus websites.

-This extends the functionality of the original development as it was decided that the newer features are required.
+This extends the original project as it was decided that the newer features are required.
-LocalCMS is specifically for restaurants and small businesses thatwant to display a list of their inventory or menu items without a full-blown or bloated stock CMS.
+LocalCMS is designed specifically for restaurants and small businesses that want to display a list of their inventory or menu items without a full-blown or bloated stock CMS.

 Check out a demo here: [http://otgb.net/localcms]